 In July of 1945 sixty five thirty-foot pillars and approximately 199,000 bricks came together on the corner of 47th and Jefferson and Charles’ vision of the Temple began to manifest in the physical realm.

 About a year later the construction company retained for the project declared that due to the shortage of materials there was to be a steep increase in the price of building the Temple.
 Instead of the total cost being $600,000 it would now cost over $1,000,000.
-After being turned down by every bank contacted, Charles knew the only way to fund the Temple was through individual donations.
-He presented his vision to the world and the world responded.
+After being turned down by every bank contacted, Lowell Fillmore, head of the Building Committee, knew the only way to fund the Temple was through issuing building bonds.
+When faced with the increased costs, he said, “We will go ahead.”
+Unity Temple Bonds were issued.
+Lowell presented his vision to the world and the world responded.
 Money came in from all over the world, and from over 100,000 different people.

 June 20, 1948, after 15 years in the planning and five years of construction, Unity Temple opened its doors to the public.
 The building was dedicated as a haven of rest and inspiration for all people.
 Added later was the phrase, “A place where diversity is praised, and peace and harmony are the rewards.”

-The debt on Unity Temple was completely retired in 1960.
+The bonds issued and all debt on Unity Temple was completely retired in 1960.

 In 1991 Unity Temple merges with the Myrtle Fillmore Center and Duke Tufty assumes leadership.